-- Utilize prediction strategies to summarize the Robert Fulton article "Robert Fulton, Genius Ahead of His Time" by Cynthia Owen Smith and/or "Robert R. Livingston, Enthusiastic Inventor, Prudent Entrepreneur". - Collaborate with team members to determine the historical impact of Robert Fulton. - Re-read and clarify the predictions made earlier in the lesson. - Write a short biography of Robert Fulton by focusing on 3 symbols that best represent his life and explain why they represent his life.
+- Utilize prediction strategies to summarize the Robert Fulton article "Robert Fulton, Genius Ahead of His Time" by Cynthia Owen Smith and/or "Robert R. Livingston, Enthusiastic Inventor, Prudent Entrepreneur". - Collaborate with team members to determine the historical impact of Robert Fulton. - Re-read and clarify the predictions made earlier in the lesson. - Write a short biography of Robert Fulton by focusing on 3 symbols that best represent his life and explain why.